aurelia-contrib/aurelia-open-id-connect/README.md

 "oidc-client"
 ```

 And set `build.loader.plugs.stub = false` in order to load plugin HTML.
 If that does not work, try `true`.

 Now, create an `open-id-connect-configuration.ts` file in your project's root (the name and location are arbitrary).
+There is an example here: https://github.com/shaunluttin/aurelia-open-id-connect/blob/master/demo/src/open-id-connect-configuration.ts

 Then in `main.ts` add the plugin, referencing the configuration.

     import oidcConfig from "./open-id-connect-configuration";